tulliolo/mobybolt/guide/mobybolt/setup/project-setup.md

 {:.important}
 If you have an active Lightning node, make sure you have a backup of all the data you need to recover the funds.

-1. Log in to your node as `admin` user via Secure Shell (SSH) and access the project's home:
+1. Log in to your node as `satoshi` user via Secure Shell (SSH) and access the project's home:

    ```sh
    $ cd apps/mobybolt